Samuel Boulton

+Early life

+Boulton was born in 1830 in London, the third but only surviving son of Rev. Thomas Boulton and Rhoda Parker.

 Career

 In 1848, he founded a timber-merchants and contractor business with H. P. Burt.
 The company was a success and developed into the firm of Burt, Boulton and Haywood, Limited, formerly of London, Paris, Selzaete, Bilbao and Riga, which continues to this day.
 Boulton became the chairman of the expanded firm and was also the chairman of the Dominion Tar and Chemical Company (Limited), and of the British Australian Timber Company (Limited).